SimonNtz/sc-app/README.md

 # Hyperledger Fabric Application

 Exploit the Distributed Ledger technology to secure consent within organization.
-At startup an HL fabric network and Golang API server is launched in paralel.
+At startup, an HL fabric network and Golang API server are launched in paralel.